ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/extra-credit.md

 Now that you are through with the course, here are some extra credit exercises you can use to apply what you have learned or to start digging into something new.
 If there is time at the end of the training days, this can be done "in class."
 You can also do this on your own if you wish.

+These exercises are all independent of one another so you can do them in any order you choose, or skip some of the entirely.
+The excercises are:

+- Create a better login page.
+- Update the splash screen flow.
+- Pay off some of the tech debt we incurred when creating the notes feature.

 ## A Better Login Page

 The current login page does not offer a very good look and feel.
 Let's refactor this page for a better user experience.
 Have a look at the <a href="https://ionicframework.com/docs/api/card" target="_blank">card component</a>.
 We have used these elsewhere.
 Let's also use one here.